danielsteman/vite-blog/public/content/blog4.md

 &nbsp;

-The command above generates a `pkg/` with artifacts. `create-wasm-app` is a Javascript scaffolding tool that makes it easier to setup a website that incorporates WASM:
+The command above generates a `pkg/` with artifacts. `create-wasm-app` is a Javascript scaffolding tool that makes it easier to setup a website that incorporates WASM.
+The `www` is the argument and will be the name of the folder containing the boilerplate code:

 `npm init wasm-app www`